apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Specifies the name of the cluster&rsquo;s component.
-<p>name defines cluster&rsquo;s component name, this name is also part of Service DNS name, so this name will comply with IANA Service Naming rule.
+This name is also part of the Service DNS name and must comply with the IANA Service Naming rule.
-When ClusterComponentSpec is referenced as a template, name is optional.
+When ClusterComponentSpec is referenced as a template, the name is optional.
 Otherwise, it is required.</p>
 </td>
 </tr>
 <tr>